2026 Sarawak state election

-The next Sarawak state election, formally the 13th Sarawak general election, will elect the 20th Sarawak State Legislative Assembly.
-It must be held on 10 April 2027 at the latest, persuant to clause 21(4) of the Constitution of Sarawak.
-This date is dependent on when the 19th Legislative Assembly first sits.
-All 99 seats will be up for election, presuming the election is held after the next redistribution.
+The next Sarawak general election, formally the 13th Sarawak general election, will elect the 20th Sarawak State Legislative Assembly.
+It must be held on or before February 2027 at the latest, pursuant to clause 21(4) of the Constitution of Sarawak.
+This date is dependent on when the 19th Legislative Assembly first sat, which was on 14 February 2022.
+A total of 99 seats will be up for election, provided that the Election Commission completes the redelineation exercise and parliament passes the motion before the assembly is dissolved.
+Otherwise, the election will maintain the current 82-seat configuration.
+The current assembly may dissolve in the coming months, paving the way for an early election.